Games Workshop: Music

-In November 1987 the English thrash metal band Sabbat released "Blood for the Blood God" as a free flexi-disc with the issue #95 of White Dwarf, Games Workshop's in-house publication.

-In the late 1980s the death metal band Bolt Thrower wrote lyrics dedicated to the Warhammer 40,000 universe and used 40k artwork on the cover of their second album, Realm of Chaos.
+In the late 1980s, the death metal band Bolt Thrower wrote lyrics dedicated to the Warhammer 40,000 universe, and used Warhammer 40,000 artwork on the cover of their second album, Realm of Chaos.

-In the early 1990s Games Workshop created its own short-lived record company, Warhammer Records.
-The only band under this label was D-Rok (who published one album, Oblivion, in 1991).
-A fragment of D-Rok's song "Get Out of My Way" was used in the computer game "Space Hulk", published by Electronic Arts in 1992.
+In the early 1990s, Games Workshop created its own short-lived record company, Warhammer Records.
+The first album released by the label was Oblivion, by D-Rok, in 1991.
+A fragment of one of the album's tracks, "Get Out of My Way", was used in the computer game Space Hulk, published by Electronic Arts in 1992.
+Another Warhammer Records-associated band, Wraith, released two albums, Danger Calling (1992) and Riot (1993) while with the label.
+The album, Psycho Dead Heads from Outer Space (1993) by Rich Rags was the final original album released under the label.
+Warhammer Records also held the UK distribution rights for Saxon's album Forever Free.
+The label was folded in 1993.

-In the early 2000s the German label Art of Perception produced a 12 part soundtrack vinyl series followed by three CD compilations.
+In the early 2000s, the German label Art of Perception produced a 12 part soundtrack vinyl series followed by three CD compilations.
 The task for the artists involved in this project was to conduct a theme for a species from the Warhammer 40.000 universe.

-In 2009 the Singaporean death metal band, Deus Ex Machina released I, Human, which makes numerous references to the Warhammer 40,000 universe, particularly the Adeptus Mechanicus faction.
+In 2009, the Singaporean death metal band, Deus Ex Machina, released I, Human, which makes numerous references to the Warhammer 40,000 universe, particularly the Adeptus Mechanicus faction.

-In 2007 and 2015 the German death metal band Debauchery released several songs about the Chaos God Khorne, "Praise the Blood God", "True To The Skull Throne (And Bound To Kill)", and "Blood For The Blood God".
+In 2007 and 2015, the German death metal band Debauchery released several songs about the Chaos God Khorne, "Praise the Blood God", "True To The Skull Throne (And Bound To Kill)", and "Blood For The Blood God".